StudebakerSkytop.com

 Other Vehicles with Folding Fabric Sunroofs

-Other (non-Lark) Studebakers with Sunroofs
+Other Studebakers with Sunroofs

 Over the years, there have been other Studebakers (i.e., models other than the 1961 through 1963 Larks) fitted with sunroofs, either by the South Bend factory, foreign assemblers, or individuals.
 Of course, as Ed Reynolds has related, there was a 1960 Lark with a Golde sunroof built in Engineering which served as the Skytop prototype.
 There have been a few other Studebakers with sunroofs (both fabric folding and metal) over the years, and these are offered here as interesting cousins to the Skytop cars.